-2023 Travel Guide to Bacolod City for First-time travelers
+2024 Travel Guide to Bacolod City for First-time Travelers

 Bacolod City is the capital of the province of Negros Occidental.
 Also known as the “City of Smiles“, Bacolod celebrates its yearly MassKara Festival during the 3rd week of October.
-The City is also known for its culinary heritage, including its Chicken Inasal (a kind of roast chicken on skewers) and sweet dessert treats found all over the city.
+The City is also known for its culinary heritage, including its Chicken Inasal (roast chicken on skewers) and sweet dessert treats found all over the city.

 In this Bacolod Travel Guide, I have listed some of the most interesting Bacolod City tourist spots, things to do and see, a Sample Itinerary, the Best Hotels in Bacolod, and nearby Cities.